 - 1. A minimum of 2000 hours of program participation, including 650 hours of direct clinical work. - 2.
 Active participation in a minimum of 110 hours of didactic instruction. - 3.
-A minimum of 2 internal scholarly/research presentations, evaluated as "at expected level of competency for level of training" psychologist facilitator. - 4.
-A minimum of 6 observed peer-supervision experiences, evaluated as "at expected level of competency for level of training" by the moderating psychology supervisor. - 5.
-Satisfactory evaluations by clinical supervisors in all clinical domains of competency assessed.
-By end of the program, residents should be receiving an average rating of 4.0 or above.
+Completion of research project submission to state/national conference and/or peer-reviewed journal and presentation of scholarly research at the local level. - 4.
+Satisfactory evaluations by clinical supervisors in all clinical domains of competency assessed: by end of the program, residents should be receiving an average rating of 4.0 or above for each clinical domain as averaged across each supervisor in the final evaluation period.

 Certificates and Letters of Completion of Training.
 Official Certificates of Completion of Training are issued to residents who have successfully completed the Cleveland Clinic Residency Program in its entirety and met all completion criteria defined above.
 The Certificate of Completion of Training will include the legal name of the clinical resident, dates of training and the name of the program.

 A summary of completion letter will also be given to graduating residents and a copy of this letter will be sent to their respective graduate program training directors.